-The good news is that other dairy products, such as yogurt, cheese, and butter, contain much lower levels of lactose which can make them suitable for those who have this condition.
+The good news is that other dairy products, such as yogurt, cheese and butter, contain much lower levels of lactose, which may make them suitable for people with this condition.
+For most people with lactose intolerance, kefir can be a comforting, nutrient-dense food that still fits into their diet.

-For most people with lactose intolerance, kefir can be an enjoyable and nutrient-rich food that is still suitable for their diet.
-Just remember to take note of your body’s response and always talk to your doctor before adding any new foods or drinks to your diet.
+Remember to be aware of your body’s reactions and always talk to your doctor before adding new foods or drinks to your diet.

 More about lactose intolerance